TheBeastCoding/standardized-multichannel-dataset-glaucoma/README.md

-# Standardized Multi-Channel Dataset for Glaucoma (SMDG-18), a standardization of 18 public datasets for AI applications.
+# Standardized Multi-Channel Dataset for Glaucoma (SMDG-19), a standardization of 19 public datasets for AI applications.
-Standardized Multi-Channel Dataset for Glaucoma (SMDG-18) is a collection and standardization of 18 public full-fundus glaucoma images, associated image metadata like,  optic disc segmentation, optic cup segmentation, blood vessel segmentation, and any provided per-instance text metadata like sex and age.
+Standardized Multi-Channel Dataset for Glaucoma (SMDG-19) is a collection and standardization of 19 public full-fundus glaucoma images, associated image metadata like,  optic disc segmentation, optic cup segmentation, blood vessel segmentation, and any provided per-instance text metadata like sex and age.

 ## Release Window
-The dataset abstract is submitted to ARVO 2023.
-The full dataset will be released on Kaggle upon abstract acceptance (~February, 2023).
+The dataset abstract has been accepted into the ARVO 2023 conference.
+The full dataset will be released on Kaggle at the conference presentation.
 Dataset Link: https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset

 ## Dataset Objective